Introduction.

 Various views, however, existed on this formation mechanism.

 -At that time, it was generally assumed that iron-carbon alloys solidified as a homogeneous mass.
 Any separation of specific compounds, such as iron-carbide, therefore, had to take place after solidification, i.e. in the solid state (1,2).
-The temperature region in which iron-carbide was supposed to form was estimated at 600-7000C (3,4).

 -In 1885, Osmond and Werth published their "Cell-Theory", in which not only the existence of allotropic forms of iron was proposed (now known as austenite and ferrite), but in which also a new look at carbide formation was given.